seapagan/confoog/README.md

 - Restrict configuration variables to a specified subset, or to only those that already exist in the YAML file.
 - A better way of dealing with multi-level variables - i.e. nested arrays, hashes etc.
 - Write standalone tests for the 'Status' class - right now it is tested at 100% by the application tests though would probably be good to have dedicated tests too
+- Check Windows compatibility, certainly at least the tests will fail since there are issue with FakeFS on Window.
+Should be ok as a production Gem though (TBC)
+- Add other file formats for storing config - XML?
+(Yuk!)
+- Document properly on a dedicated website with full example usage and help.

 ## Development